Floer theory and flips: Treed pseudoholomorphic disks

-The moduli spaces are cut out locally by Fredholm maps in suitable Sobolev completions.
-Let $p \ge 2$ and $k \ge 0$ be integers.
-Denote by $\Map^{k,p}(C,X,L)$ the space of continuous maps $u$ from $C$ to $X$ of Sobolev class $W^{k,p}$ on each disk, sphere and edge component such that the boundaries $\partial C := \partial S \cup T$ of the disks and edges mapping to $L$.
+The moduli spaces of stable pseudoholomorphic treed disks of any fixed combinatorial type are cut out locally by Fredholm maps in suitable Sobolev completions.
+Let $p \ge 2$ and $k \ge 1$ be integers and let $C = S \cup T$ be a treed disk.
+Denote by $\Map^{k,p}(C,X,L)$ the space of continuous maps $u$ from $C$ to $X$ of Sobolev class $W^{k,p}$ on each disk, sphere and edge component such that the boundaries $\partial C := \partial S \cup T$ of the disks and edges map to $L$.
 In each local chart for each component of $C$ and $X$ the map $u$ is given by a collection of continuous functions with $k$ partial derivatives of class $L^p$.
-The space $\Map^{k,p}(C,X,L)$ has the structure of a Banach manifold, with a local chart at $u \in \Map^{k,p}(C,X,L)$ given by the geodesic exponential map
+Let $\exp: TX \to X$ denote geodesic exponentiation with respect to a metric on $X$ is chosen for which $L$ is totally geodesic, that is, $TL$ maps to $L$.
+The space $\Map^{k,p}(C,X,L)$ has the structure of a smooth Banach manifold, with a local chart at $u \in \Map^{k,p}(C,X,L)$

-where we assume that the metric on $X$ is chosen so that $L$ is totally geodesic, that is, preserved by geodesic flow.
-Denote by